andr-ew/anachronism/README.md

 # anachronsim

-8 voice x 8 minute digital tape looping interface for grids + max for live
+8 voice x 8 minute digital tape looping interface for grids + max for live. speaks to other devices in `prosidy` through `diction`.

 ![pic](grid.jpg)